RBS investors call on new boss Rose to shrink NatWest Markets

-LONDON, Oct 8 (Reuters) - With weeks to go until Alison Rose takes over as CEO of Royal Bank of Scotland, shareholders are demanding a shake-up of the state-backed lender, with cuts to its minnow investment bank topping their agenda.
+LONDON (Reuters) - With weeks to go until Alison Rose takes over as CEO of Royal Bank of Scotland (RBS.L), shareholders are demanding a shake-up of the state-backed lender, with cuts to its minnow investment bank topping their agenda.

 Rose’s predecessor Ross McEwan said NatWest Markets was worth keeping for its ability to supply foreign exchange, financing and hedging to the bank’s corporate clients but with profits dwindling, investors say it is ripe for cuts.